 What to look for in a travel stroller

-When kids are older, the focus for finding the best stroller for travel becomes more about how easy it is to fold up and how heavy it is to carry, as well as other factors such as maneuverability, ability to recline for naps on the go, storage space in the basket and ease of use of sun/rain covers.
+When kids are older, the focus for finding the best travel strollers becomes more about how easy it is to fold up and how heavy it is to carry, as well as other factors such as maneuverability, ability to recline for naps on the go, storage space in the basket and ease of use of sun/rain covers.

 Our experience with strollers for travel

-Like most travelling families, we have tried out several strollers for travelling over the years.
+Like most travelling families, we have tried out several travel strollers over the years.
 We started off with a Peg Perego Switch travel system, which unfortunately had its wheel broken on our third flight, when my daughter was just 3 months old.
 (All credit to British Airways, who replaced it immediately with a Bugaboo Bee.)
-We did get the wheel fixed on the Peg Perego once we returned home, but I never really liked it – I found it clunky to maneuver, although it was easy to fold and put in and out of the car.
+We did get the wheel fixed on the Peg Perego stroller once we returned home, but I never really liked it – I found it clunky to maneuver, although it was easy to fold and put in and out of the car.

 So our second travel stroller was our Bugaboo Bee, courtesy of British Airways.
 I loved the Bugaboo Bee for urban travel – it is so easy to maneuver, is lightweight, can be fully reclined and you can easily connect a car seat to it with the use of the special adaptors.
 But – it doesn’t fold up very small, which is annoying if you have lots of luggage to fit in the boot of the car or taxi.
 It is also very much an urban buggy and so no good for off-road conditions or cobbles.
 I even struggled to get it down the path to our room when we stayed at the W Hotel in Bali and ended up having to carry my daughter while my husband carried the buggy.
+Hardly the best stroller to travel with!

 BabyZen YOYO Plus

-This stroller is renowned for its compact size and ease of use and is the perfect carry on for flights.
+This small folding stroller is renowned for its compact size and ease of use and is the perfect carry on for flights.
 I haven’t been disappointed as it truly lives up to the hype.
 At the aircraft steps I can remove my daughter from the stroller and fold it up really quickly, sling it over my shoulder and march up the steps with her in my arms.
 It easily slots in with the other bags in the overhead lockers too.

 Arriving into Faro was when the stroller REALLY came into its own for me.
 As per normal, Matilda had fallen asleep on our final approach, but this time, I simply whipped the pushchair from the stowage, walked a few steps off the plane, used one hand to unfold the pram, and transported her into the YOYO.
 I even had a fellow Mummy ask me on the way to baggage reclaim, where I had picked up my stroller.